History of Stroud Green: Education of yesteryear

 Until the end of the 19th century there was no free, State provision in Stroud Green for younger children.
 Indeed, in 1890 middle-class families around Oakfield Road opposed any public elementary school.
 Similar hostility was later shown on the Harringay Park estate, where house purchasers were not told by the British Land Co. that the local school board as early as 1883 had bought a site between Falkland and Frobisher roads.
 Attacked by builders and householders in both areas and by the vicars of St. Paul's and Holy Trinity, the board wavered throughout the 1880s.
 Meanwhile, elementary-age Stroud Green children were forced to attend schools in neighbouring education authorities, becoming known as 'border children'.
 Tottenham had over 100 Hornsey pupils in 1889 the problem of 'border children' grew worse, and the London board eventually refused admission to 200 Stroud Green pupils in 1892, prompting the Education Department to remonstrate with Hornsey.

 Stroud Green Board School eventually opened in temporary buildings in Stroud Green Road in 1894.
 From 1896 it used a new building in Woodstock Road, with accommodation for 1,351 boys, girls, and infants on separate floors.
 It was designed by Arnold Mitchell and A. M. Butler and built by Kirk & Randall building contractors.
 There were 1,052 places by 1932, when the school was reorganized into a senior mixed or secondary modern school with 346 places, a junior mixed with 408, and an infants' with 344.
 The seniors were later absorbed into Bishopswood, leaving the board's building to Stroud Green junior and infants' schools, with 320 and 180 children on their rolls in 1975.

-Under the Education Act of 1902 Hornsey became a Part III authority, responsible for elementary education.
+Under the Education Act 1902 Hornsey became a Part III authority, responsible for elementary education.
 The new education committee, met from 1903 until 1920 at no. 206 Stapleton Hall Road.
 The committee took pride in relatively small classes, taught only by qualified teachers with good salaries.
 It vainly sought responsibility for secondary education in 1904 and conducted its own census into the needs of children beyond the age of 15 in 1905–6.
 Finding that provision was dependent on private schools, Hornsey co-operated closely with Middlesex County Council in taking over and enlarging the poorer ones.
 Funds from the Pauncefort charity were available from 1903 to support three, later five, girls at secondary schools and a further income was derived from the Hornsey educational foundation.
 Advanced courses were introduced at elementary schools, Stroud Green and South Harringay, in 1920 and extended in 1923.